Skip to content

 Regular expressions

-To simplify config file editing and reduce its config size, you may want to use regexp e.g. to avoid extremely long strings (like in Minecraft's command which has java as process name) or to make section matchable with multiple process names.
+To simplify config file editing and reduce its size, you may want to use regular expressions.
+As example, to avoid extremely long strings, like in case with Minecraft as its process name is just java and command is extremely long or to make section matchable with multiple process names.

 ; Section matches both 'vkcube' and 'glxgears' processes